 Shower Of Gold produces a heavy wood, averaging out at around 800 kgs per cubic meter with brick-red heartwood and moderate natural resistance to decay.
 Although this puts it in the durable hardwood class, the logs mostly come in diameters too small for sawing into planks.
 The roundwood is cut for poles and posts, turnery, tool handles, firewood and is made into charcoal.

 The fresh-cut leaves are palatable to livestock and nutritious, with a dry weight protein content of around 17%.

 The bark is a source of tanning in India traded under the name 'Sumari'.

 The seedpods and pulp contain Anthraquinone, a stimulant laxative compound known to increase intestinal motility and intestinal secretion.
-In parts of its native range, the sticky and slightly sweet pulp is dried and used to relieve constipation.
-The stripped bark is prepared for use in medicines as a purgative.
+In parts of its native range, the pulp, which is sticky and slightly sweet, is dried and used to relieve constipation.
+The stripped bark is used in medicinal preparations to act as a purgative.

 Grows and flowers reliably in sub-humid to moderately humid subtropical and tropical lowland to mid-elevation climates, generally in areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 700 to 2300 mm and a dry season of 8 months or less.

 New plants are usually grown from seed which remain viable for months when dried and stored under cool, dry, airtight conditions.
 Germination is improved by soaking the seed in pre-boiled, hot water for five minutes prior to planting.
 Growth is best on free-draining sand and loam soils of a slightly acid to neutral nature, generally with a pH of 6.0 to 7.0 and on sites with full- to partial-sun exposure.